 Also in 2012, she replaced Mac Leshomo as the host of the SABC1 dance reality competition series Turn It Out.

-On Monday, 28 April 2014 she joins SABC3 soapie Isidingo as domestic worker Zukisa Kondile.
+On Monday, 28 April 2014 she joined the SABC3 soapie Isidingo as domestic worker, Zukisa Kondile.